S&P/ASX 300: Exchange Traded Funds

 The Vanguard Australian Shares ETF has underperformed by 0.17 pps as of 31/03/2020 since its inception on 4 May 2009, generating a return of 6.83%5.

+Global X offers an ETF under the code A300.

 Australian active equity managers tracking the ASX 300, on average, have underperformed.
 A recent study has also found that successful Australian active managers add value for investors if the distribution of returns is large, thereby enabling a greater number of profitable opportunities.

-It has been shown that the investment style of ‘switching’, where an investor moves into a different investment strategy by selling their previous investment, occurs in the Australian equity market between the Mining and Financial industry.
+It has been shown that the investment style of 'switching', where an investor moves into a different investment strategy by selling their previous investment, occurs in the Australian equity market between the Mining and Financial industry.

 Performance

 2000–2010

 On 31 March 2000, the ASX300 closed its first day of trading at 3133.26 points.

 Mining Boom

 From 2003 to 2008, the index achieved a gross return of 186%.
 This period in Australia was characterised by the mining boom that occurred when bulk commodity prices rose in response to the industrialisation and urbanisation of the Chinese economy.
 During the period from 2000 to 2010, 30% of the total market capitalisation of the ASX300 was concentrated within the materials sector, doubling within a period of five years.
 This was largely driven by increased company earnings.
 Revenue from the mining industry increased by $60 bil during this period, likewise, earnings increased by $37 bil, leading to higher resource company valuations relative to other sectors.